Configuring Primal Space Hosted Email Address

 The procedure for setting up your email account in other email clients and other devices such as a Mac or iPhone require slightly different settings.
 We will create a how-to guide for multiple devices at a later date.
 If the above settings don’t work for you, and you have email hosting with us here at Primal Space.
 Then please don’t hesitate to get in touch with us.
 We’ll help you through the process of setting up and configuring your email address.

-Whilst we do offer free mailboxes without website hosting services.
-And these POP mailboxes are fully functional.
 We do recommend that clients who are heavily reliant on the performance and resilience of their email setup, to look to Google Apps or Microsoft Office 365.
-Both of these services offer a range of more advanced features.
-And cost as little as just over £3 per month per mailbox.
-Both of these services can be set up on your domain too.
+Both of these services offer a range of more advanced features for a low monthly cost and can be set up on your domain.
 So you still get to keep your email that contains your company domain within it.
 A great article comparing the two products and the differences between Google Apps and Office 365 can be found here.